zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Version 2.2.1
 -----------------
-2016-12-24
+2016-12-27

 Installer

-  Added new entries in the Domemaster3D installer for using the lens shaders with V-Ray for 3ds Max 2014-2017, Arnold MaxtoA for 3ds Max 2017, Arnold for Cinema4D R16-R18, and mental ray 3.14 standalone for Maya 2016-2017.
+  Added new entries in the Domemaster3D installer for using the lens shaders with V-Ray for 3ds Max 2014-2017, Arnold for Cinema4D R16-R18, and mental ray 3.14 standalone for Maya 2016-2017.

 Maya DomeViewer